narma/etcd-clj/README.md

 ### Connection

-`etcd-clj` doesn't require set connection if you use default configuration Otherwrise call `set-connection!`
+`etcd-clj` doesn't require set connection if you use default configuration.

+Otherwrise call `set-connection!`

 ```clojure